An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Introduction

 \textsc{Map Labeling} is a classical problem in cartography and geographic information systems (GIS), that has received significant attention in the past few decades and is concerned with selecting and positioning labels on a map for area, line, and point features.
 The focus in the computational geometry community has been on labeling point features~\cite{agarwal1998label,fw-ppwalm-91, ww-pla-95, DBLP:conf/compgeom/KreveldSW98}.
 The labels are typically modeled as the bounding boxes of short names, which correspond precisely to unit height, but arbitrary width rectangles; alternatively, labels can be standardized icons or symbols, which correspond to rectangles of uniform size.
 In map labeling, a key task is in fact to select an independent (i.e., overlap-free) set of labels from a given set of candidate labels.
 Commonly the optimization goal is related to maximizing the number of labels.
 Given a set $\mathcal{R}$ of rectangular labels, \textsc{Map Labeling} is essentially equivalent to the problem of finding a maximum independent set in the intersection graph induced by $\mathcal{R}$.

 The independent set problem is a fundamental graph problem with a wide range of applications.
 Given a graph $G=(V,E)$, a set of vertices $M\subset V$ is \emph{independent} if no two vertices in $M$ are adjacent in $G$.
 A \emph{maximal independent set} (MIS) is an independent set that is not a proper subset of any other independent set.
-A \emph{maximum independent set} (\textsc{Max-IS}) is a maximum cardinality independent set.
-While \textsc{Max-IS} is one of Karp's 21 classic \NP-complete problems~\cite{k-racp-72}, computing a MIS can easily be done by a simple greedy algorithm in $O(|E|)$ time.
-The MIS problem has been studied in the context of several other prominent problems, e.g., graph coloring~\cite{linial1987distributive}, maximum matching~\cite{hopcroft1973n}, and vertex cover~\cite{nguyen2008constant}.
-On the other hand, \textsc{Max-IS} serves as a natural model for many real-life optimization problems, including map labeling~\cite{agarwal1998label}, computer vision~\cite{balas1986finding}, information retrieval~\cite{pardalos1994maximum}, and scheduling~\cite{vanBevern2015}.
+A \emph{maximum independent set} (\maxset) is a maximum cardinality independent set.
+While \maxset is one of~Karp's 21 classical \NP-complete problems~\cite{k-racp-72}, computing an \indset can easily be done by a simple greedy algorithm in $O(|E|)$ time.
+The \indset problem has been studied in the context of several other prominent problems, e.g., graph coloring~\cite{linial1987distributive}, maximum matching~\cite{hopcroft1973n}, and vertex cover~\cite{nguyen2008constant}.
+On the other hand, \maxset serves as a natural model for many real-life optimization problems that arise in the fields of cartography, scheduling, computer graphics, information retrieval, etc.; see~\cite{agarwal1998label, vanBevern2015, DBLP:journals/tog/SanderNCH08, pardalos1994maximum}.